Former top prosecutor in Capitol riot case faces internal review after ‘60 Minutes’ interview

-U.S. District Judge Amit P. Mehta called a surprise hearing Tuesday on six-hours notice to discuss his concerns that comments by Michael Sherwin aired on Sunday and a separate article published Monday by the New York Times indicated the Justice Department was not following the court’s rules or the agency’s internal procedures.

-The internal review and the judge’s anger are an ominous development for Justice Department officials trying to oversee one of the largest criminal investigations in U.S. history, in which more than 300 defendants have already been charged and 100 more are expected to be.
+The internal review and the judge’s displeasure are an ominous development for Justice Department officials trying to oversee one of the largest criminal investigations in U.S. history, in which more than 300 defendants have already been charged and 100 more are expected to be.
+Already, defense lawyers are trying to use Sherwin’s remarks to argue their clients are being treated unfairly.

-In the “60 Minutes” interview, Sherwin said he thought seditious conspiracy charges could be filed at some point against defendants in the investigation, and suggested that former president Donald Trump’s conduct was being examined.
-Both statements echoed similar remarks he made shortly after the Jan.
+In the “60 Minutes” interview, Sherwin said he thought seditious conspiracy charges could be filed at some point against defendants in the investigation, and suggested former president Donald Trump’s conduct was being examined.
+Both statements echoed similar remarks Sherwin made shortly after the Jan.
 6 riot carried out by Trump’s supporters.

 At Tuesday’s hearing, federal prosecutors admitted there did appear to be a problem.

-“As far as we can determine at this point, those rules and procedures were not complied with in respect to that ‘60 Minutes’ interview,” and prosecutors have referred the matter to the Justice Department's Office of Professional Responsibility, an internal watchdog for department lawyers, said John Crabb, chief of the criminal division of the U.S. attorney s office in the District.
+“As far as we can determine at this point, those rules and procedures were not complied with in respect to that ‘60 Minutes’ interview,” and prosecutors have referred the matter to the Justice Department's Office of Professional Responsibility, an internal watchdog, said John Crabb, chief of the criminal division of the U.S. attorney’s office in D.C.

 “I was surprised — and I’m being restrained in my use of terminology — to see Mr. Sherwin sitting for an interview about a pending case in an ongoing investigation,” the judge said as he started the hearing.
-He also said he found it “troubling” to see anonymous officials repeating the same type of statements in a New York Times story a day later.
+He also said he found it “troubling” to see anonymous officials repeating the same type of statements in a New York Times story a day after the interview aired.

 “No matter how much press attention this matter gets, it will be clear these defendants are entitled to a fair trial,” the judge said.
 “The government, quite frankly in my view, should know better.”